Man suspected of breaking into homes naked, trying on underwear | Atlanta: News, Weather and Traffic

 Police say the suspect may be Curtis L. Sell, a registered sex offender in his 50s who is currently homeless with a felony warrant for failing to register as a sex offender.
 Sell was convicted of child rape in 1997, records show.

-Sell has brown eyes, thinning black hair, is 5-foot-8 and has an eagle tattoo on his upper left arm and a Chinese phrase tattooed on his right leg.
+Sell has brown eyes and thinning black hair, is 5-foot-8 and has an eagle tattoo on his upper left arm and a Chinese phrase tattooed on his right leg.
 Anyone who sees him is asked to stay away and call 911.

-Police said the latest incident -- an attempted residential break-in -- happened about 8 a.m.
-Wednesday.
+Police said the latest incident – an attempted residential break-in – happened about 8 a.m.
+Wednesday in the 4400 block of 111th Street Southwest.

 “At this incident, the victim came home to find a naked male in her bedroom, trying on her undergarments,” Lakewood police Lt.
 Chris Lawler said in a statement.
 “He calmly left the home and left wearing only black and white tennis shoes.”